yash-a-18/Curreny-Recognizer/README.md

 Link: https://ieeexplore.ieee.org/document/8659149

 ## Dataset
 As the dataset was not publicly available, we created our own dataset.
+(Can be accessed using Lakehead Email address only)

 Link: https://drive.google.com/drive/folders/1Nts-mdcy8Zi-8xUrToA7imawvIdaJ924?usp=drive_link